 During the event, conversations are easy to spark with vans covered in ranch brands from supporting ranches and infographics describing the significant role beef has in a healthy diet.
 The team shares beef jerky with runners along the course and is able to leave a positive impression of ranching and beef.

-Each year, the Running Ranchers run and compete in races across Montana representing Team Beef, a program funded by the Montana Beef Council, the team’s primary sponsor, showing how beef is part of a healthy diet and active lifestyle.
+Each year, the Running Ranchers run and compete in races across Montana representing Team Beef.
+This is a program funded by the Montana Beef Council, the team’s primary sponsor.
+The show how beef is part of a healthy diet and active lifestyle.
 Many team members have completed half marathon, marathon and even ultramarathon distances of 50 km and 50 miles in 2017.

 2017 Montana Running Rancher team members include: Heather Fryer of Hobson; Christy Gerdes of Huntley; Ryan Goodman of Parker, CO; Evelyn Halverson of Big Timber; Billie Jo Holzer of Moccasin; Cory Jassen of Belt; Dustin Ladenburger of Stratton, NE; Jessica Lundgren of Littleton, CO; Robert Majerus of White Sulphur Springs; Ian Morse of Spokane, WA; Sarah Nash of Harlowton; and Ed Rollins of Ione, OR.